mikeumus/eloquent-javascript-with-mikeumus/data_structures,_chapter_4.md

 Knowing this, Jacques simply stops eating peanuts altogether and finds that this completely puts an end to his transformations.

 All is well with Jacques for a while.
-But a few years later, he loses his job and is eventually forced to take employment with a circus, where he performs as The Incredible Squirrelman by stuffing his mouth with peanut butter before every show.
+But a few years later, he loses his job and is eventually forced to take employment with a circus, where he performs as *The Incredible Squirrelman* by stuffing his mouth with peanut butter before *every* show.
 One day, fed up with this pitiful existence, Jacques fails to change back into his human form, hops through a crack in the circus tent, and vanishes into the forest.
 He is never seen again.

 ## Further arrayology

 Before finishing up this chapter, I want to introduce you to a few more object-related concepts.
 We’ll start by introducing some generally useful array methods.

-We saw push and pop, which add and remove elements at the end of an array, earlier in this chapter.
-The corresponding methods for adding and removing things at the start of an array are called unshift and shift.
+We saw `push` and `pop`, which add and remove elements at the end of an array, earlier in this chapter.
+The corresponding methods for adding and removing things at the start of an array are called `unshift` and `shift`.

 ``` javascript
 var todoList = [];